 This can be especially handy if you are travelling alone.
 Keep information about your illness on your person, in case of an unexpected emergency.
 There is a range of options available for medical alert bracelets or jewellery.

 Make sure that you stay hydrated, wear comfortable clothes, walk and stretch at regular intervals; especially if you are doing long-distance travelling.
 All travellers should take care of themselves whilst on the road.
 However, some illnesses can increase the risk of developing Deep Vein Thrombosis and Pulmonary Embolism.
 During a flight the oxygen saturation levels can fall to around 90%, which is not a problem for healthy individuals.
 But the decreased in oxygen during the flight can affect passengers with cardiovascular diseases or anemia.

 When you are travelling you often come in to contact with a range of people.
 The risk of exposure to communicable diseases is significantly higher when you are in close quarters with lots of other people.

 If your immune system is also compromised, catching the flu can exacerbate your illness further.
 You can wear a facemask to try and prevent infection.
 Wash you hands regularly and try to avoid anyone who is coughing or sneezing.

 Ensure that you align yourself with an insurance provider that will be able to help if you need medical assistance at any time during your journey.
 There are a number of areas you can save money when travelling, insurance isn’t usually one we would recommend cutting any corners with; especially if you have a preexisting condition.

 It is perfectly safe to fly with a majority of medical conditions.
 Your illness doesn’t have to keep you grounded.
-However, with a little preparation you can ensure there is no confusion with your travel providers or unexpected issues.
 This list aims to give you a general guide but you should always consult your doctor before going anywhere.